Transportation Economic Trends

 The Consumer Price Index (CPI) measures transportation costs from the households’ (also known as consumers’) perspective.
 The CPI is a measure of the average change over time in the prices paid by urban consumers for a market basket of goods and services.
 The CPI also includes user fees (e.g., water and sewer service) and sales and excise taxes paid by the consumer.
 Economists often use the CPI as an indicator of general price trends.
 CPIs for goods and services, such as ones related to transportation, show changes in prices for those goods and services.

 The CPI provides a picture of the relative change in the price households pay for transportation.
-Fare data, shown below, and fuel data reflect the actual price paid.
+Passenger transportation fares, shown below, and annual and monthly fuel prices reflect the actual price paid.

 Transportation Fares